 That means that any web developer can see WordPress’s underlying code and customise any part of it to their own needs.
 Plus when it’s installed within your website no-one can take it away from you.
 It’s a flexible, adaptable tool and it’s easy to find a web designers with experience of working with it.

-Premium themes tend to be better coded and more reliable, and often have better options for customisation and more features.
+Premium i.e. paid-for themes often have better options for customisation and more features.
 They are usually inexpensive and can save you a great deal of time and money when developing a website.

-If you have very specific requirements, you could commission me create a theme to match your organisation’s branding and include those features you really need.
+If you require very specific functionality, or have complex branding, you may need to commission a web developer to create a theme to match your organisation’s branding and include those features you really need.

 I would be happy to discuss your needs and help you decide whether WordPress is the right tool for your charity website.
-You can also hire me to install WordPress and themes, to design new themes or customise the way your existing website works.
+You can also hire me to install WordPress and themes, to design new themes, customise the way your existing website works, and provide training in website management.